Sneh1999/Voting-app-using-ethereum/README.md

 # S-Dapp

-This is a voting app .There are teo candidates and each can be voted upon using an account as a user.One account cant vote twice .The accounts are the accounts which are available on local server on ganache
+This is a voting app .There are two candidates and each can be voted upon using an account as a voter.One account cant vote twice .The accounts are the accounts which are available on local server on ganache

 ##Building Locally
 ```bash